 Shepherd Salad of tomatoes, onions, cucumbers, Coban Salata to serve

 Heat the olive oil in a wide, heavy pan over medium heat.
 Stir in the onion, peppers and mushrooms and cook for about 4-5 minutes, until they begin to soften.
 Add the garlic, season with salt (mushrooms especially require generous seasoning) black pepper and red pepper flakes, pul biber.
 Stir and cook over medium heat for another 4-5 minutes.
 Add the chopped tomatoes, bay leaves and ¼ cups water, combine well.
 Simmer over medium to low heat for about 10 minutes, until you get a nice chunky sauce.
 Check the seasoning of your sauce and add more salt or spices to your taste.

 Stir in the fresh, raw prawns to the sauce and mix well.
 Spoon this mixture into individual or a one big earthenware pot or ramekin dish or any baking dish you have.
-Sprinkle the grated cheese over the top and bake in the preheated oven for 10-15 minutes or until the prawns are just cooked through and the cheese is nicely golden brown on top.
+Sprinkle the grated cheese over the top and bake in the preheated oven for about 10 minutes or until the prawns are just cooked through and the cheese is nicely golden brown on top.

 Garnish with chopped parsley over the top and serve hot with slices of crusty bread or Turkish flat breads, pide by the side.
 Refreshing Shepherd’s Salad of sliced onions, cucumbers and tomatoes, Coban Salata, complements this dish beautifully.